osqp/osqp/docs/installation/sources.rst

 This code installs the libraries in :code:`libdir` and the headers into :code:`includedir/osqp`.
 For mode details see the defaults folders on the `GNU standards <http://www.gnu.org/prep/standards/html_node/Directory-Variables.html>`_ website.
 To change the installation prefix, in the "Create Makefiles" step above, you need to specify the destination folder as :code:`cmake -DCMAKE_INSTALL_PREFIX:PATH=myfolder ..`.

+.. note:: This step requires write permissions in the destination
+	  folders.
+You might be able to gain access using the :code:`sudo` command.

 We provided also an uninstall routine to remove the copied files by running